A Positive Relational Belief System

 Dr. Diana Garland, Director of the Center for Family and Community Ministries at Baylor University: in her book Family Ministry: A Comprehensive Guide is founded on research in the mid-twentieth century:

 - Results: wives in hierarchical (complementarian) marriages suffer significantly more depression and other mental disorders than men, working married women, and unmarried women.
-Wives in hierarchical (complementarian) marriages had been beaten at a “rate of more than 300% higher than in egalitarian marriages.
+Wives in hierarchical (complementarian) marriages had been beaten at a “rate of more than 300 per cent higher than in egalitarian marriages.
 (Straus, Gelles and Steinmetz, 1980).”

 Clearly the evidence shows that violence is more likely to occur in homes where the husband has all the power and makes all the decisions than in homes where spouses share decision making.